 The capacity plans are certainly ambitious, with early indications suggesting that the new stadium will have a capacity of 62,000.
 Last season, Birmingham struggled to regularly sell out St Andrew's, which only has a capacity of 29,409.

-Throughout 2023/24, their average attendance was just 21,180, so going from that to 62,000 feels like a stretch.
-The idea is that the stadium can become multi-functional, with the club's owners keen to get NFL matches played there, too, while major concerts would also be held here.
+Throughout 2024/25, their average attendance was just over 26,000, so going from that to 62,000 feels like a stretch.
+The idea is that the stadium can become multi-functional, with the club's owners keen to get NFL matches played there, too, while major concerts would also be held there.

-At 62,000, it would become the fifth-largest football stadium in England.
+At 62,000, the stadium would become the fifth-largest football stadium in England.

 When will the new Birmingham City stadium be built?

 Wagner has admitted that the planned completion date is also very ambitious.
-They want the entire project completed by 2029 so that Birmingham City can play their home matches at the new stadium during the 2029/30 season.
+They aim to complete the entire project by 2029, enabling Birmingham City to host their home matches at the new stadium during the 2029/30 season.

-That gives the club five seasons to get back into the Premier League otherwise they face the very real possibility of the stadium being at least half empty in the lower divisions, a situation that wouldn't look good for the club or the ownership.
+That gives the club five seasons to return to the Premier League.
+Otherwise, they face the very real possibility of the stadium being at least half empty in the lower divisions, a situation that would not look good for the club or the ownership.

 On the build timeframe, Wagner said: